-- E-mail: Select the email addresses you want to notify via email that an event has occurred. - FTP: Select checkbox beside FTP and FTP Servers to record and save images to FTP server when an event has occurred. - Alarm out: Check this box to enable the alarm out. - Audio Alert: Select an Audio Alert file as the Network Transmitter output when audio alert event triggered.
-The Audio Alert file must first be configured on the Event In page. - XML Notification: It sends XML messages to a Notification server that listens for these.
+- E-mail: Select the email addresses you want to notify via email that an event has occurred. - FTP: Select checkbox beside FTP to record and save images to an FTP server when an event has occurred. - Alarm out: Check this box to enable the alarm out. - Audio Alert: Select an Audio Alert file as the Network Transmitter output when audio alert event triggered.
+The Audio Alert file must first be configured on the Event In page. - XML Notification: It sends XML messages to an Notification server that listens for these.
 The destination server must first be configured on the Event In page. - Boost: When an event has occurred, the camera will boost the Frame rate and Bit rate from the normal condition to this boosted level for the duration of the event.
-Check the box to enable the Function. - PTZ preset: Select the preset position you want to move at event.
-If you want to move back to home position after the event, which is pre-defined in the Alarm Out - PTZ Preset page, check "Return to home position after event" box. - Record: Record video stream when an event has occurred.
+Check the box to enable the Function. - Record: Record video stream when an event has occurred.
 The Record option must first be configured on the Event Out page. - Notification Server: It sends notification messages to the notification server that listens for these.
 The destination server must first be configured on the Event In page.
 Enter a message you want to send.